surniaulula/wpsso-rrssb/readme.txt

 	* Optimized the 'filter_option_type()' filter for a small performance gain when saving options.

 == Upgrade Notice ==

+= 1.3.16-1 =

+(2016/06/24) Updated the RRSSB library files (CSS and JavaScript) to the latest RRSSB trunk (see https://github.com/kni-labs/rrssb).

 = 1.3.15-1 =